Kaj Ulrik Linderstrøm-Lang: Early work

 Linderstrøm-Lang began as a physicist.
 Only a year after the publication of the Debye–Hückel theory, Linderstrøm-Lang applied it to proteins and contributed in defining the term isoionic point.
 In particular, he formally considered the ensemble of protonation states.
 Linderstrøm-Lang began in the Carlsberg laboratory under its second director S. P. L. Sørensen (who invented the pH scale).
 1949 volumetric studies showing that the interior of proteins has very few charges and, hence, is likely to be hydrophobic.

 Innovative methods

 Perhaps the most elegant method developed by Linderstrøm-Lang is the Cartesian diver for measuring density.
 A long tube containing oils of gradually increasing density was prepared.
 A droplet containing a protein mixture is introduced and falls until it reaches its density.
 Very small changes in the density of the droplet (e.g., those due to an ongoing enzymatic reaction) could be observed by movements of the droplet in the density gradient.

 Hydrogen-deuterium exchange

-Kaj Ulrik Linderstrøm-Lang is considered the father of hydrogen–deuterium exchange.
+Kaj Ulrik Linderstrøm-Lang is considered the father of hydrogen–deuterium exchange for protein analysis.